 Kulfis are traditionally frozen in clay moulds that you can find at many Asian grocers and online.
 I had a few ceramic cups that looked very similar in shape to kulfi moulds so I used them instead.
 You can really use any mould you like.

 Be warned, this is a long and boring job.
 But the chewy texture and caramel flavour of these authentic kulfis is worth the work.
-Kulfis may not be ice cream as often described but they are an excellent and different alternative.
+Kulfis may not be ice cream as often described but they are an excellent and a deliciously different alternative.

 Chocolate Swirl Kulfis